 Have you ever heard of the East African cocktail ‘Dawa’.
 In this post, I tell you just how to make one.
 Read on to make the perfect Dawa from the comfort of your home.
 Ready, steady, go!
 I’m feeling thirsty.
 No, not that kind of thirst—water can do nothing for me right now.
 I mean THIR-STY thirsty.
 Catch my drift?
 (It’s Friday, don’t think too hard! ;-)) (Related: Waragi vs. Konyagi: 2 Great East African Spirits Go Head-To-Head) So…this evening, I’m going to take inspiration from all the honey and lemon I have been handling for my hair and make a Dawa.
 What?
 You don’t know what a Dawa is?
 Hmmm…let me tell you a little more then.
-A Dawa (Swahili for ‘medicine’) is a popular Kenyan cocktail that was popularized by Carnivore (the famous meat eater’s restaurant) and other restaurants owned by The Tamarind Group.
-It’s a simple … Continue reading Dawa
+A Dawa (Swahili for ‘medicine’) is a popular Kenyan cocktail that was popularized by Carnivore (the famous meat eater’s … Continue reading Dawa

 Hi…so did you miss me these past three weeks?
 Please excuse the silence—it’s just that I got caught up in a flurry of activity related to a cousin’s wedding.
 You know how weddings can be.
 But how so exciting!
 This wedding was particularly exciting for me because it was the first truly Tanzanian wedding I was attending in 18 years.
 On top of being a great opportunity to catch up with the Tanzanian side of my family, I was looking forward to this wedding because I knew it would offer me a chance to attend some typically Tanzanian wedding functions for … Continue reading Bridal Shower & Kitchen Party Stories